codership/documentation/galeracluster/source/documentation/technical-description.rst

+.. cssclass:: library-document

 ======================
 Technical Description
 ======================
 .. _`tech-description`:

 Galera Cluster is a synchronous certification-based replication solution for MySQL, MariaDB and Percona XtraDB.
 Cluster nodes are identical and fully representative of the cluster state.
 They allow for unconstrained transparent client access, acting as a single-distributed database server.
 In order to better understand Galera Cluster, this section provides detailed information on how it works and how you can benefit from it.

+.. _`understanding-repl`:
 .. rubric:: Understanding Replication
-.. _`understanding-repl`:

 Replication in the context of databases refers to the frequent copying of data from one database server to another.
 These sections provide a high-level explanation of replication both in the general sense of how it works, as well as the particulars of how Galera Cluster implements these core concepts.